 very little firepower to play with.
 This change removes the single-bullet level of the gun and increases the rate of fire and bullet speed of the gun at all levels.
 A fully powered up triple

 gun in this mode is quite a deterrent, much like the standard vulcan cannon found in more modern shootemups.
 To balance out this greatly increased offensive power, the rate-of-fire upgrades

 afforded by blue landers is removed, as are superguns.
 This changes the game significantly.
 If you are a purist, you will probably not like it.
 If you would like to mix it up a bit,

 give it a shot.
 (Pun may or may not be intentional.)

 This option will cause the randomizer to generate 12 brand new ZANAC levels, so that it's like a a completely new game.
 This function is still in development so please note these

 Levels are a little over two minutes in length.
 I'm trying to figure out the optimum length, which is a balancing act between producing an entertaining play experience

 and fitting all of the data into the tight amount of memory available in the ROM.

-There is currently only one fortress fight per level, at the end.
+There is currently only one fortress fight per level.
 Most of the original boss fortresses are used (and can appear in very different places and might be repeated,)

 there are a few "remixes" to watch out for, and you may even see a custom one or two.
 SOMETIMES the Area 11 boss dies too quickly.
 The final boss sequence remains unchanged for now.